-- In the Test, click the icon on the left, and select F.A.Q.
-Scroll down in the page to refer the input-output methods to be used for coding in different programming languages.
+- You can check here for the input-output methods to be used for coding in different programming languages.

 This is the standard stream to provide or read input values to a program.
 For example, consider a HackerRank sample question to read two integers, say a and b, and return their sum as the output.

 - If coding in C#, you must use Console.
 ReadLine() to read input values from Test Cases into the variables a and b.

 - If coding in C, you must use the scanf() statement to read the integer value inputs to your program.